 - Some architectures are worse...

-- AMD's GPUs are 4-way SIMD If you don't process 4-wide vectors you lose.
+- AMD's GPUs are SIMDish If you don't process vectors you lose.

-- Intel's Larabee was 16-way SIMD Theoretically the compiler could handle this.
+- Intel's Larabee is/was 16-way SIMD Theoretically the compiler could handle this.

 - Some architectures are getting better...

 - Fermi (Nvidia) can fetch 2 instructions per cycle

 - But it has twice as many cores

 - In general:

 - Data-parallel will always be fastest

 - Penalty for control-flow varies from none to huge